chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - `display`
 - ``box-sizing`
 - `width`
-  - Fixed width.
+  - Specifying width creates a Fixed width.
 Image remains this fixed width even when resizing browser window.
+  - If you specify height but not width, then the width will adjust automatically to maintain the same aspect ratio.
+  - Interaction with mixing units: Using fixed dimension for one side and a relative variable dimension for another side will cause the image to stretch weirdly when browser is resized.
+    - For example, a fixed width and relative height of 100% will cause the image to stretch vertically but remain fixed horizontally.
 - `height`
-  - Fixed height.
+  - Specifying height creates a fixed height.
 Image remains this fixed height even when resizing browser window.
+  - If you specify width but not height, then the height will adjust automatically to maintain the same aspect ratio.
+  - Interaction with
 - `padding`
 - `border`
 -  `margin`